 Soon, Green Valley Ranch and its old homestead gave way to the Green Valley Ranch subdivision.
-The developer, in his negotiations with the last remaining farmer, built a home for the farmer and his family, and his farm house was demolished.
-Now, with about 10,000 homes, Green Valley is but 30% built out with many new subdivisions planned in Aurora to abut Denver’s Green Valley and to squeeze in around the Gaylord Rockies Convention Center.
+The developer, in his negotiations with the last remaining farmer, built a home for the farmer and his family, and his farmhouse was demolished.
+Now, with about 10,000 homes, Green Valley is but 30% built out as of April of 2020.
+Many new subdivisions are planned in Aurora to abut Denver’s Green Valley and to squeeze in around the Gaylord Rockies Convention Center.

 A planned subdivision, Green Valley Ranch has a variety of new build homes for every budget and family size.
 Think double-car garage with a yard, throw on a house, and you’ve got acres and acres of suburban living at its affordable best.
 Developers’ signs beckon from every corner.
 Parks dot the neighborhood, supplying nice outdoor spaces for families.

 And Still No Water

 With such a big community and a giant conference center anchoring its north end, irony abounds!
 At one time, the High Line Canal tried to flourish all the way up to this northern terminus, with plans to eventually take it all the way to Nebraska.